Justin-Watkins/Justin-Watkins.github.io/09-Research.md

 Why do you want a feature such as ethnicity?
 Why does it matter what ethnic group an individual belongs to?
 This could be useful to your advertising department in terms of channel or the location of particular OOH efforts.
 Additionally, the data could be used longitudinally for a variety of purposes.

 Look carefully at potential questionnaire and data quality issues.
 Carefully considering the question at hand is the best way to fetter out issues that may manifest at a later stage.
-The more time you spend considering the quesition, the better your final results will be.
+The more time you spend considering the question, the better your final results will be.

 ### Selecting the right research method